|Ship Class||Yorktown-class Aircraft Carrier|

 ww2dbaseSources: Midway Dauntless Victory, Wikipedia.

-Aircraft Carrier USS Yorktown (Yorktown-class) (CV-5) Interactive Map
+Aircraft Carrier Yorktown (Yorktown-class) (CV-5) Interactive Map

-USS Yorktown (Yorktown-class) Operational Timeline
+Yorktown (Yorktown-class) Operational Timeline

 |30 Sep 1937||Yorktown (Yorktown-class) was commissioned into service.|